alexwky/psivcm/README.md

 * Each of the 909 files contains the responses for other simulation settings (setting 2 to 4).
 Each row in a file contains data for a subject.
 The first element on each row is the continuous outcome, the second element and the third element are the right-censored outcome corresponding to the observed time and the event indicator (that equals 1 or 0 if the event is observed or right-censored), respectively.

+To reproduce the analyses, download `SimulationData.zip` and copy the files to the directory `Simulation/SimulationData`.
 Users can instead simulate the random data by running the program `SimulateData.R` in the directory `Simulation`.
 It will generate the initial values of single-index parameter and 101 simulation data sets (100 training data sets and a validation data set) for each simulation setting to the directory `Simulation/SimulationData`.

 ## Simulation Studies